MacKentoch/easyFormGenerator/README.md

 - nya-bootstrap-select (for basic and grouped select)
 - angular toaster (nice toaster messages)

-> It will be far clearer be checking demo: [`dragDropWay.html` in `preview` directory](https://github.com/MacKentoch/easyFormGenerator/blob/master/preview/dragDropWay.html)
+> It will be far more talkative be checking demo: [`dragDropWay.html` in `preview` directory](https://github.com/MacKentoch/easyFormGenerator/blob/master/preview/dragDropWay.html)

 ____